 CWEP is governed by a Steering Committee that is composed of representatives from each partner jurisdiction or agency.
-Subcommittees work on various public outreach and education activities.
-As of 2018, there are over 35 government partners in CWEP.
-Together, these organizations provide all of the regular, ongoing funding support for the program.
+As of 2019, there are 39 local government partners in CWEP.
+Together, these organizations weigh in on outreach priorities and provide the regular, ongoing funding support for the program.

 Local Government Partners

 Local governments perform the most important function of CWEP: interacting with the public.
-CWEP helps local governments develop educational and outreach materials they can all use, allowing the partners to cooperatively achieve more than they could individually.
-In addition, CWEP provides direct education opportunities for our partners by getting into their schools, libraries, camps, fairs, festivals, and more using various services and programming.
+CWEP helps local governments develop educational and outreach materials they can all use, allowing the partners to cooperatively achieve more than any one could individually.
+In addition, CWEP provides direct education at schools, libraries, camps, fairs, festivals, and more using various services and programming.